Fort Barrancas: Museum

 Fort Barrancas currently houses a visitor center for the Gulf Islands National Seashore.
 The visitor center has exhibits which explain the fort's history.
 Visitors can tour the restored fort and the battery.
 Tours of the advanced redoubt are also available.
-Visitors must pass through the grounds of the Naval Air Station Pensacola to reach the fort.
+Visitors must receive permission at the security checkpoint of Naval Air Station Pensacola to pass through the grounds of the base to reach the fort.